Sanarielsen/Sanarielsen/README.md

 9. SQLServer
 10. C

-I'm looking for collaborate as frontend developer, but, I don't have a problem to migrate a backend developer if necessary.
+I'm looking to collaborate as frontend developer, but I don't have a problem to migrate to backend if necessary.

-Nowadays, I'm looking for a new challenge for learn about development and acquire experience in the area.
+Nowadays, I'm looking for a new challenge to learn about development and acquire experience in the area.

 Just call me Samuel, or Sanarielsen, or Sana, or Samu.
 You choose how these nicknames you call me :)

-I'm my daily routine, I try to write a book to relax more about my job.
-Comming soon you have a new notice about it XD
+In my free time, I am working on book to relax.
+Hopefully soon we will have a news notice about it XD